karthik-noveau/project-prompt/existing-project/cli-prompts.md

 - Internal processing
 - Technical terms
 - Dependencies
-- Why it leads to the next touch point
+- Why it connects to the next touch point

+Include intermediate touch points required to understand the flow, even if unchanged.

-Under each changed node explain:
+Under every changed touch point explain:
 - What changed
 - Why it changed
 - Impact

 Expand only branches related to the code changes.

-Use only a hierarchical ASCII tree (top-down branching).
-Do NOT use boxes, flowcharts, or tables.
+Do NOT use flowcharts, boxes, or tables.
 ```

 ---